-In May 2022, our Board approved restricted stock unit awards for 5,600 shares of common stock to each of Messrs.
+In May 2023, our Board approved restricted stock unit awards for 12,620 shares of common stock to each of Messrs.
 Burns, Ferrari, Florin, and Mead and Messes.
-Garinois-Melenikiotou, Lynch and Sullivan, effective June 1, 2022.
-All of the restricted stock units will vest on the one-year anniversary of the date of grant.
+Garinois-Melenikiotou, Lynch and Sullivan, effective June 1, 2023.
+All of the restricted stock units will vest on the on the earlier of the one-year anniversary of the date of grant or on the date of the next annual meeting of stockholders, subject to the non-employee director's continuous service through such vesting date.
 Such restricted stock units are otherwise subject to the terms of the 2020 Plan and our standard form of restricted stock unit award agreement.